siemens/ix/packages/documentation/docs/controls/application-frame/application.md

 ## Example

-The code snippet blow shows a example of a combination of different components like `ix-application-header` or `ix-content`.
+The code snippet blow shows an example of a combination of different components like `ix-application-header` or `ix-content`.

 <Playground name="application" examplesByName height="30rem" noMargin></Playground>